Plastic & Reconstructive Surgery Recertification

-Beginning in 2014, physicians who are currently certified in Plastic and Reconstructive Surgery must meet the following Recertification Requirements:
+Beginning in 2014, physicians who are currently certified in Plastic and Reconstructive Surgery must meet the following Continuous Competency in Certification® (CCC) Requirements:

-- Included with the application, submit documentation (copies of an official printout or copies of certificates) of 50 hours of CME, with at least 25 of those hours being related to Plastic and Reconstructive Surgery;
+- Included with the application, submit documentation (copies of an official printout or copies of certificates) of 50 hours of CME, with at least 25 of those hours being related to Plastic and Reconstructive Surgery, per year;

-- Included in the CME, submit documentation of the completion of at least 100 questions of Plastic and Reconstructive Surgery-related Self-Assessment**;
+- Included in the CME, submit documentation of the completion of at least 100 questions of Plastic and Reconstructive Surgery-related Self-Assessment**, per year;

 - Hold active and unrestricted medical license(s) to practice in the U.S. or Canada and provide a copy with current expiration date;